RECORDINGS CURRENTLY AVAILABLE:

 Click here to contact Byte-town Fyfer if you wish to be advised on the availability of the next project(s) in the series.
 We will not bother you by eM for any other purpose, nor sell, trade, rent, lend or give out your eM address to anyone else.

-4. Some of the above Songs to Robert Louis Stevenson are available in four parts for mezzo-soprano, violin/flute/oboe, piano/harp, and cello (arranged by the composer, proofed and edited by Anne Dubrofsky).
+The above songs and more, are available in four parts for mezzo-soprano, violin/flute/oboe, piano/harp, and cello.
+They are arranged in four suites: the first three arranged by the composer, proofed and edited by Anne Dubrofsky; the fourth suite arranged by Canadian composer Kevork Andonian, whose works have been performed and recorded internationally.
 For inquiries, please click here.

 “I was most impressed with Bush and Thorn, a contemporary work by the Dutch-born Canadian immigré Sjef Frenken.
 This song has a more celtic sound than any of the others, combined with the ethereal quality which is present throughout the record.
 Ms. Schroeder-Sheker sings and plays with a rare intensity.”